iprajwaal/AI-Powered-Market-Analyst/README.md

 # 💹 AI-Powered Market Analyst

 > AI Market Analyst is a multi-agent system that uses advanced LLMs to research companies and industries, generate tailored AI use cases, and provide implementation resources.
-The system leverages DSPy, LangChain, and LangGraph to create a sophisticated analysis pipeline with web-grounded information.
+The system leverages LangChain, and LangGraph to create a sophisticated analysis pipeline with web-grounded information.

 ![Project Overview](https://github.com/user-attachments/assets/c8b693af-7555-4884-89bb-203bf9517dfa)